 - Return for a follow-up exam about two weeks after surgery

-Another treatment that's not used as often is called sclerotherapy.
-This treatment begins by removing the fluid from the spermatocele and then injecting an irritating chemical into the sac.
-The irritating agent causes the spermatocele sac to scar, which takes up the space the fluid occupied and may lower the risk of the spermatocele coming back.
+Another treatment that's not used as often is aspiration, sometimes with sclerotherapy.
+During aspiration, a special needle is inserted into the spermatocele, and fluid is removed (aspirated).
+If the spermatocele recurs, your doctor might recommend aspirating the fluid again, and then injecting an irritating chemical into the sac.
+The irritating agent causes the spermatocele sac to scar, which takes up the space the fluid occupied and lowers the risk of the spermatocele coming back.

 Damage to the epididymis is a possible complication of sclerotherapy.
-It's also possible that your spermatocele may come back.
+It's also possible that your spermatocele might come back.
 Sclerotherapy usually is used only for men who are beyond their reproductive years.

 You Are ...
 The Campaign for Mayo Clinic